Wayne Dobson: Early life and magic career

 Dobson was born in Blaby, near Leicester and developed an interest in magic at an early age.
 He attributed the start of this interest to experiences including seeing an entertainer at a children's party and watching television programmes such as the David Nixon show.
 When he was nine his parents gave him a David Nixon Magic set as a Christmas present and thereafter, he became a dedicated performer always seeking to learn new tricks.
 During a school trip to London to visit the British Museum, he stumbled upon the Davenports magic shop, to which he would return often during his teens as he sought to learn more about professional magic.
 At Davenports, he met magician Pat Page who became a mentor and lifelong friend.
 Other influences cited by Dobson include Roy Johnson, Ken Brooke and Dai Vernon, who was revered among magicians for his close-up magic.

 At the age of 16, Dobson became the youngest ever member of the Leicester Magic Circle.
 He also started to pick up work on a semi-professional basis at local clubs.
 In 1977, he won joint first prize in the close-up competition at the International Brotherhood of Magicians British Ring Convention.
 This led to his television debut on the BBC Television show Blue Peter.
 Encouraged by this success Dobson decided at the age of 21 to become a full-time professional magician.

 Dobson had developed a style of magic based around fast-talking patter and one-liner humour.
 It won him work as an opening act on tours with top UK performers such as Freddie Starr, Dame Shirley Bassey and the Shadows.
 He also began getting guest slots on television shows.
-In 1988, he was hired as a support act for Engelbert Humperdinck on a tour of America, where he won positive attention and got experience of major entertainment centres such as Las Vegas.
+In 1988, he was hired as a support act for Engelbert Humperdinck on a tour of America.

 Back in the UK, he was asked to perform in the 1989 Royal Variety Show at the London Palladium, where he scored a great success with an act in which he was assisted by boxer Frank Bruno and sports commentator Harry Carpenter.
 Later that year, he made regular guest appearances on the Joe Longthorne television show.
 This led to him being offered his own TV series called Wayne Dobson – A Kind of Magic, featuring Linda Lusardi as his assistant.
 The series was aired nationally in the early 1990s on ITV, and reached audiences of 11 million.
 In total, three series were commissioned by ITV, with a special called Wayne Dobson Close-up being produced by Celador for post-1992 London franchise owner Carlton in 1995.